• Skip to main content

 • Spread a small amount of sauce in the bottom of the baking dish

-• Fill each shell with approximately 1.5 tbsp pumpkin cheese filling and place in the dish open side up
+• Fill each shell with approximately 1.5 tablespoon pumpkin cheese filling and place in the dish open side up

 stuffed shells ready for sauce and the oven